Baked Pumpkin Mini Donuts (with 2 ingredient batter!)

 Store any leftover donuts in an airtight container or large ziplock bag on the counter for up to 4-5 days or in the fridge for up to 7 days.
 Freeze these donuts without the toppings and enjoy them within three months of freezing.
 Remove from the freezer, defrost, and top with toppings.

-If you like these cookies be sure to check out some of these other favorite fall recipes ..
+Check out some of these other favorite fall recipes ..

 If you make this recipe, please leave a rating and/or comment!
 Tag me on Instagram @ohsnapmacros, I love hearing from you!